The Dos & Don'ts Of LGBT Allyship, According To

 Advertisement

-Smoking — the habit that wasn’t nearly as taboo in the 70s as it is now — is what prompted the conversation between the two men.
+Smoking — the habit that wasn’t nearly as taboo in the '70s as it is now — is what prompted the conversation between the two men.
 Vinny runs out of Marlboros, and Paul offers him one of his cigarettes.
-They’re Parliaments, the cigarettes that Vinny’s mom used to smoke.
-Vinny shares this tidbit with Paul, who clearly takes as a dig about his sexuality.
+They’re Parliaments, the cigarettes that Vinny’s mum used to smoke.
+Vinny shares this tidbit with Paul, who clearly takes it as a dig about his sexuality.
 That his choice of cigarettes would be compared to a woman’s ways is something Paul could have seen coming, he says.
-Vinny insists that his mother really did smoke Parliaments and quickly realizes that he’s just “making it worse.”
+Vinny insists that his mother really did smoke Parliaments and quickly realises that he’s just “making it worse.”

 Wanting to smooth things over with Paul, Vinny asks him to join him for a smoke break outside the bar.
 This is the first Do: When you think you’ve hurt someone’s feelings or offended them based on their sexuality, care enough to want to make it right.
 Sitting on a stoop for the shady hotel on the block, Vinny reassures Paul that he is a good bartender, but Paul isn’t so sure Vinny’s place is one he is welcome in.
 This isn’t the case, Vinny says, because there was one of Paul’s “kind” in attendance on the bar’s opening night, looking pretty enough to be at the opera.